Sydney Freight Network: Metropolitan Goods railway line

+The Metropolitan Goods railway line, also known as the Metro Goods Line, is a line from Sefton to Enfield and Port Botany.
+It contains the Botany Goods Line and previously contained the Rozelle–Darling Harbour railway line.

 One arm of the network starts behind the Flemington Maintenance Depot while another starts at Sefton with both merging at Enfield.
 Services from the state's north and west approach via the former and from the south via the latter.

 From Enfield, the line heads south to Campsie where it turns east and runs parallel to the Bankstown passenger line as far as Marrickville.
 From here, a connection to the Illawarra line provides a link to a sea terminal at Port Kembla, south of Sydney.
 From Marrickville, the line continues on its own alignment to the Cooks River and Port Botany container terminals.
+This section is named the Botany Goods Line or Botany Line.

-There was previously a loop line that completed a circuitous route of the inner suburbs.
+There was previously a loop line that completed a circuitous route of the inner suburbs; this is the Rozelle Line.
 Diverging at Dulwich Hill, it headed north beneath the Main Suburban line at Lewisham to Lilyfield before heading east to Rozelle and Pyrmont, and then south under Railway Square through NSW's oldest tunnel to join the Main Suburban line outside Central.
 This line served the ports at Glebe Island (diverging via a spur from Lilyfield) and Darling Harbour.